U.S. citizens in Kenya told to be cautious during vote ruling

-NAIROBI (Reuters) - The U.S. Embassy in Kenya has warned its citizens of possible unrest this weekend when the Supreme Court is due to rule on a legal challenge to the outcome of the presidential election by losing candidate Raila Odinga.
+NAIROBI, March 26 (Reuters) - The U.S. embassy in Kenya has warned its citizens of possible unrest this weekend when the Supreme Court is due to rule on a legal challenge to the outcome of the presidential election by losing candidate Raila Odinga.

-The case is another test of Kenyan democracy five years after a disputed vote ignited tribal violence.
+The case is a fresh test of Kenyan democracy five years after a disputed vote ignited deadly tribal violence.

-Americans form a large part of the expatriate community in a country that is a hub for trade, multinational firms and the regional headquarters for U.N. agencies and other humanitarian organizations.
+American citizens number in the thousands in Kenya and form part of a large expatriate community in a country that is a hub for trade, multinational firms and the regional headquarters for U.N. agencies and other humanitarian organisations.

-Analysts say a swift, transparent resolution of the petition will be critical to restoring Kenya’s reputation as a stable democracy, following post-election violence in early 2008 in which more than 1,200 people were killed.
+Analysts say a swift, transparent resolution of the petition will be critical to restoring Kenya’s reputation as a stable democracy, following post-election violence in early 2008 that cost more than 1,200 lives in east Africa’s biggest economy.

-The U.S. Embassy warned its citizens to stay clear of any demonstrations, even if they appear peaceful.

-“There could be a strong public reaction to the announcement; therefore, the U.S. Embassy strongly urges all U.S. citizens to avoid gatherings, demonstrations, downtown business areas, slums, and large crowds of any kind,” an embassy statement said.
+“There could be a strong public reaction to the announcement; therefore, the U.S. Embassy strongly urges all U.S. citizens to avoid gatherings, demonstrations, downtown business areas, slums, and large crowds of any kind,” the statement posted on the embassy website said.

-The Supreme Court’s verdict on the case is final and both Odinga and Kenyatta have said they will abide by its decision.
+The Supreme Court’s verdict on the case is final, and both Odinga and Kenyatta have said they will abide by its decision.
+It remains to be seen how their supporters will react.

 Should Odinga win his challenge, it would mean a new presidential race that would further unnerve markets and prolong uncertainty in the region’s trade gateway.